omrawat23/omrawat23/README.md

 - 🚀 Full Stack Developer and Engineer
 - 💡 Passionate about exploring new technologies and building innovative projects
-- 👨🏻‍💻 Currently working as a Software Engineer at testAing.com
-- 🎵 Music enthusiast and quote writer
+- 🎵 Music enthusiast and notion lover
-- 🍫 Chocolate lover

 ### 🛠 Tech Stack